 - Windsor Locks

 Sponsoring organizations are not restricted by their primary genre.
-For example, a museum or similar visual arts organization may apply for the CNW grant in 2021 if the resulting work is a performing arts piece.
+For example, a theater may apply for a CNW grant in 2022 if the resulting work is a visual arts or film piece.

 The organization will be required to submit brief status reports every three months until the project is completed.